christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-We can see the model building its representation across layers, with later layers showing stronger activations for key tokens.
+The model builds its representation across layers, with later layers showing stronger activations for key tokens.
 Analyzing the activation contribution across tokens, it looks like early to middle encodings suggest relations between grammar, spatial relationships, and initial object-subject integration.
 The middle to late encodings seem to refine object representations, and begin to emphasize John and Mark's state of the scene, then strongly maintaining those states.

 We can sort of see evidence for copying heads (attend to a token and increase the probability of that token occuring again) in 0.7 and 8.0.
 Both showing rigid, position-based patterns, clean isolated spikes.
 0.7 shows strong Q spikes at regular intervals with minimal KV interference.
 It might be doing token-level copying or positional tracking, but the sharp, forward, diagonal increased magnitude of Q spikes screams systematic copying with position awareness to me.
 8.0 shows copy-like behavior for specific syntactic structures with regular patterns around sentence boundaries and copying verb-related information forward.